jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   (j) knowingly provides false or misleading information or documents under section 81:
   (k) fails, without reasonable excuse, to comply with section 83:
   (l) knowingly provides false or misleading information or documents under section 83:
-  (m) fails , without reasonable excuse, to comply with section 111A:
+  (m) fails, without reasonable excuse, to comply with section 111A:
   (n) fails, without reasonable excuse, to comply with any regulations made under section 157(ch) in relation to emergency call services.

 ### 156B Enforcement actions that Commission may take